slacgismo/gismo-cloud-deploy/README.md

 ```bash
 gcd run-files -n 1 -d -b
 ```

 11. Check the save file in `./gismoclouddeploy/services/cli/results` folder.
- If the saved data does not include `remove_me` column in it, this application has successfully completed building and runing your custom code blocks.
+If you can see the save data in file, you have successfully build and run your custom code-blocks in this application on AWS EKS.

-Read below for more informations.
+12. To find out more information of this application, please follow the rest sections.

 ---